eschlon/CTD/Readme.txt

 I'd also like to thank Chesko (of course) for so many awesome things, but mainly for his Frostfall / Wearable Lanterns widget code, which I use with attribution for the widget in this mod.

 === Toxicity ===
 Toxicity is a measure of how dangerous it is to consume a given alchemical concoction.
 To maximize compatibility toxicity is calculated dynamically as a function of the potion's value.
 This means the mod doesn't actually care what kind of potion you're consuming, and thus should be maximally compatible with any mod that alters potion effects, modifies the alchemy skill or adds new potions to the game, assuming that the modder correctly added the potion keyword to any new potions.
-I opted to use potion value rather than some other, more interesting metric (Toxicity uses an interesting combination of the number, type, magnitude and duration of the potion's effects), because I wanted the user to be able to relatively easily get an idea of how toxic a given potion would be, and value is easily visible and familiar.
+I opted to use potion value rather than some other, more interesting metric (BralrMarr's Toxicity uses an interesting combination of the number, type, magnitude and duration of the potion's effects), because I wanted the user to be able to get an idea of how toxic a given potion would be relatively easily, and value is easily visible in the UI and familiar.

 As you consume potions the level of toxicity in your blood increases depending on the calculated toxicity of the potion consumed, and several global modifiers that can be tweaked in the MCM to customize your experience.
 Current toxicity can be viewed via the toxicity widget, by observing the immerseive cues or by opening the MCM menu.